Mobility and transport projects: Optimum mobility

 Electric transport between aircraft and gate

 Charging your electric car and motorcycle

-We welcome electric cars.
-Schiphol Parking is making sure that you can charge your electric car at an increasing number of places.
+From a sustainability perspective we discourage picking up and dropping off passengers by car.
+We do, however, welcome electric cars and motorcycles.
+Schiphol Parking is making sure that you can charge your electric car and motorcycle at an increasing number of places.

 Electric charging stations can be found in numerous Schiphol Parking car parks.